IteXD/homepage/README.md

 ## Homepage
-![enter image description here](https://github.com/IteXD/homepage/blob/master/screenshot.PNG?raw=true) This is just a simple homepage that you can set on your browser it's very simple.
+![enter image description here](https://github.com/IteXD/homepage/blob/master/screenshot.PNG?raw=true) This is just a very simple homepage that you can set on your browser.

 **Features**

- - Clock
+ - Time
  - DuckDuckGo search bar
  - Weather